timgurto/Hellas/doc/glossary.md

 **object**, something which exists physically in-game, with a location and functionality

+**owner**, the user who owns an object.
+Only an object's owner can access its inventory.
+An object with no owner specified is accessible to all users.

 **price**, the item(s) that can be given to a merchant object in one transaction, consisting of an item type and a quantity.
 For example, if a merchant slot is selling 1 wood for 5 gold coins, then its "price" is 5 gold coins.

 **server**, the *program* which manages the state of the game world and connects to clients